Kylie Minogue brings back Charlene in plug to lure Brexit-weary tourists

 — Eddie Perfect Official (@TheEddiePerfect) December 25, 2019

-Tourism Australia managing director Phillipa Harrison said millions tune in to watch the Queen’s annual Christmas speech on television.
+Tourism Australia managing director Phillipa Harrison said in a statement the timing of the launch capitalised on the northern hemisphere winter.

-“We also know that January in the northern hemisphere winter is a time when many Brits are thinking about an overseas holiday, providing the perfect opportunity to engage with a captive audience and remind them why they should make that next trip Australia,” she said in a statement.
+It’s “a time when many Brits are thinking about an overseas holiday, providing the perfect opportunity to engage with a captive audience and remind them why they should make that next trip Australia,” she said.